 The Arizona Legislature must consider all options in confronting the imminent water crisis and be prepared to deal with a shortage call.

 First, Arizona must adopt water conservation measures that will address the priorities of water usage if a shortage call is issued.
 The water conservation plan should include a change that removes Arizona agriculture as the first industry to receive water reductions.
 We all like to eat and it takes a lot of water to bring agricultural products to market.
 We must make agricultural access to water a top priority.
-Non-essential urban water use, such as watering lawns, should be prioritized at the bottom of the
+Non-essential urban water use, such as watering lawns, should be prioritized at the bottom of the use list.

 Second, Arizona should reduce the need for water by proper forest management.
 Arizona must pressure the feds to thin overgrown forests and reduce wildfires.